Our School App Stay connected on the go...

 How does the school identify young people with special educational needs?

 We work closely with feeder primary schools and ensure we receive all necessary information on levels, targets, and support requirements of each pupil.
 The SENCo and Assistant SENCo meet primary SENCos before they start at Trinity School which allows us to get to know the students and identify any areas of concern at an early stage.
 Students complete a number of standardised tests at the start of Year 7, which give us a greater insight into their learning needs.
-These tests include CATs; reading tests.
 Students are monitored throughout their school career by teachers and our support staff.
 Any concerns are flagged up and dealt with as quickly as possible.
 If parents have any queries or concerns, they can contact the form tutor at any time.

 How will school staff support the young person?